 The Wishing Tree Company was founded in 2010 in Encinitas, California - the city named for its little oaks.
 With its near-perfect climate, San Diego County is the ideal place to grow premium quality trees that are guaranteed to thrive.
 We follow guidelines from the International Society of Arboriculture & the Arbor Day Foundation to select superior quality trees.
 Experts in all aspects of horticulture and arboriculture oversee our operation to ensure every gift tree we plant will meet its full genetic potential & provide many years of enjoyment with minimal fuss.

-Operations Manager Jason Chen is a graduate of the prestigious ornamental horticulture program at North Carolina State University.
-Jason is a landscape designer and plant enthusiast who collects camellias.
+Horticulturist Jason Chen Jason is a landscape designer and plant enthusiast who collects camellias.
 He enjoys running, hiking and yoga.
-When Jason was eight years old, his folks built him a greenhouse - his knowledge of trees and the larger plant world is encyclopedic.
-If you're lucky enough to have him as your tree planter, prepare to be amazed.
+His knowledge of trees and the larger plant world is encyclopedic.

-...is to create deeper connections between people through the magic of trees.
-Our tag line: "Planting love.
+We help people make deeper connections through the magic of trees.
+"Planting love.
 Growing memories."

 ... started with the many Legends of the Wishing Tree found in cultures throughout the world.
 Wherever you may wander, there's sure to be an ancient story of wishes granted and dreams come true thanks to the benevolence of trees.
 But you don't need to look to mythology to see the everyday wonder.
 Walk around your neighborhood or go visit a National Park.
 Hike in the woods or build your kids a tree house.
 Ask a few people if they have a 'tree story' - then sit back and listen.
 One day soon you'll want to give a gift tree from The Wishing Tree Company and start yet another story for someone you love.